Managing and Using MariaDB Databases in ServBay

 1

-, consider rewriting queries, adding indexes, or adjusting table structures as needed.
+, consider rewriting your query, adding indexes, or changing the table structure.

 or my.ini

-), especially for memory usage, caching, and concurrent connections, can improve overall performance. innodb_buffer_pool_size
+), focusing on memory usage, cache, and concurrent connections, can further improve performance.
+One of the most important parameters is innodb_buffer_pool_size

 ini